frank93011/BILABLabelSystemFrontEnd/README.md

 # Before Started

+## Most important
+Please create your own branch for your features.
+If you need to merge your branch to master, please create a new pull request (PR) and contact to other members.
 ## Components
 1. Smaller elements can be created to be a component, while bigger ones would be views.
 ## Views